 The jewelry industry has an unfortunate history of being very unethical.
-The offenses are vast and longstanging - roots in colonialist taking of land deemed valuable, environmental damage from careless mining practices, and dangerous, exploitative labor practices, even child labor.
+The offenses are vast and longstanging - roots in colonialist land theft, environmental damage from careless mining practices, and dangerous, exploitative labor practices, even child labor.

 Accountability in the jewelry industry is the exception and not the rule, but there is more and more pressure to create more sustainable and ethical solutions and I am happy to see this industry changing.

-The basics of what I look for when determining if a jewelry brand is sustainable: responsibly sourced gemstones, Made in the USA, sustainable packaging/supplies, and holistic sustainability practices company-wide.
+The basics of what I look for when determining if a brand is actually making eco friendly jewelry: responsibly sourced gemstones, Made in the USA, sustainable packaging/supplies, and holistic sustainability practices company-wide.

 Lab Grown Opal - Synthetic opals are an incredible alternative to mined stones.
 They still take around a year to grow in the lab, and are made from the same material that is found in real opal (silicon dioxide) and no dyes are used.
 The company I work with has provided me with some gorgeous stones over the years with way less environmental impact and free from unethical mining conditions.

 American Mined Stones - Many gorgeous gemstones are mined right here in the US (where mining conditions are a lot better regulated) There are a lot of gorgeous gemstones that are found naturally in the US.
 Working with local mines and gem cutters gives a jeweler a better understanding of where the gems come from.

 Ethical Gemstone Sourcing - I am phasing out working with crystals that I don't know the exact origins of.
 We're only buying natural gems from reputable companies that are transparent about their mine source and labor conditions.
 We're buying from Fair Trade certified companies, direct from mines and making sure that we are not supporting bad practices.